 Create a Power BI R Script Visual 2

-In Power BI, you can also create a R visual with default data sets available in R. To demonstrate the same we are using the Diamonds data set.
+You can also create an R visual on the desktop with default datasets available.
+To demonstrate the same, we are using the Diamonds data set.

 library(ggplot2) ggplot(diamonds, aes(x = carat, y = price, color = cut)) + geom_point() + geom_smooth(method = "auto", se = FALSE) + scale_color_manual(values = c("orchid", "chocolate4", "goldenrod2", "tomato2", "midnightblue"))

-From the below screenshot, you can see the report
+From the screenshot below, you can see the report and the code.